Implementing Laws At-a-Glance

 4. Is the scope of reportable concerns the same as in the Directive?

-No, the scope appears to be broader.
-Individuals may, for example, also report violations of laws or other regulations covered in Chapter 8 of the Instrument of Government.
+No, the scope is broader.
+Individuals may, for example, also report misconduct that is in the public interest to be disclosed and violations of laws or other regulations covered in Chapter 8 of the Instrument of Government (Sw.
+Regeringsformen).

 5. Does the implementing law permit anonymous reporting?